When Do Traffic Cones Need Replacing?

 3. “Unacceptable”

 This cone has large sections of retroreflective material torn away and missing.
-The remaining sleeve and cone body have large areas of discolouration due to spatter of asphalt and bitumen.
+The remaining sleeve and cone body have large areas of discolouration due to spatter from asphalt and bitumen.
+When a cone is classified as unacceptable, you must stop using it.

 traffic cone in unnacceptable condition